 Yes.
 The permanent disability must be verified in writing by a licensed physician, certified nurse practitioner or certified physician's assistant acting under the direction of a licensed physician or chiropractor.
 In addition to providing the medical evidence, the applicant must possess a valid disability parking certificate or license plates issued by the Department of Public Safety.

 How do I apply?

-Permit applications are available from any DNR regional office or by calling the information numbers on page 122.
+Permit applications are available from any DNR regional office.
+See contact information on page 124.

 Are there other permits or exceptions for disabled hunters?

 Yes.
 More information is available on the following pages: